-In between the fortuitous luck and the equally unpremeditated – although unavoidable – death, some moments intervene.
+Between the fortuitous luck to be born and the equally unpremeditated – although unavoidable – death, a few moments intervene.
 How are we going to use them?

 There is not a standard answer, everyone has answers of their own.
-Maybe there is something deeper: There are no answers at all.
-There are only questions.
+Maybe there is something deeper: There are no answers at all, only questions.

-Since we were born or maybe since we realize that we are something different from our parents, since we become spiritually independent, we pose some questions.
+Ever since we were born or maybe better since we realize that we are something different from our parents, since we become spiritually independent, we pose some questions.